Timescale Cloud: Performance, Scale, Enterprise

 View your data space saving:

 When you convert data to the columnstore, as well as being optimized for analytics, it is compressed by more than 90%.
-This saves on storage costs and keeps your queries operating at lightning speed.
+This helps you save on storage costs and keeps your queries operating at lightning speed.
 To see the amount of space saved:

-SELECTpg_size_pretty(before_compression_total_bytes) as before,pg_size_pretty(after_compression_total_bytes) as afterFROM hypertable_compression_stats('crypto_ticks');You see something like:
+SELECTpg_size_pretty(before_compression_total_bytes) as before,pg_size_pretty(after_compression_total_bytes) as afterFROM hypertable_columnstore_stats('crypto_ticks');You see something like:

 before after 194 MB 24 MB View the policies that you set or the policies that already exist: